 Fleur brings a combination of skills to the role of Knowledge Exchange Manager for Healthier Lives.
 She gained a BSc (First Class Hons) in Zoology from the University of Otago in 1982, and a Master of Arts in science, health and environmental journalism from New York University in 1992.
 She has worked for a variety of organisations including GNS Science, BusinessWeek magazine, NZ government departments and Parliament.

 She has strong media and communication networks and is a longstanding member of the Science Communicators of New Zealand (SCANZ) and the Public Sector Network of Communicators.

-Fleur works part-time for Healthier Lives, based at the Wellington campus of the University of Otago in Newtown, and also freelances as a science communications specialist and science writer.
+Fleur works part-time for Healthier Lives, based at the Wellington campus of the University of Otago, and also freelances as a science communications specialist and science writer.